GetieBalew24/Ethiopian-Medical-Data-Warehouse/README.md

 # Ethiopian-Medical-Data-Warehouse
 This project is a comprehensive data warehousing solution designed to store and analyze data on Ethiopian medical businesses, scraped from the web and Telegram channels.
 It integrates ETL/ELT pipelines, object detection using YOLO, and data enrichment to provide actionable insights.
+## Core Objectives

+- **Data Centralization**: Collect and store data from multiple sources, including Telegram channels.
+- **Efficient Data Processing**: Implement ETL/ELT frameworks for structured and unstructured data.
+- **Object Detection Integration**: Use YOLOv5 for object detection in images.
+- **Data Quality Assurance**: Ensure data accuracy and cleanliness using DBT.

+## Project structure

+The repository is organized into the following directories:

+- **.github/workflows/**: Configuration files for GitHub Actions to enable continuous integration (CI) and automated testing.

+- **.vscode/**: Visual Studio Code configuration files for optimizing the development environment.

+- **Fast_API/**: Implementation of the machine learning model API, providing RESTful endpoints for model interaction.

+- **Kara_dbt/**: DBT (Data Build Tool) project files for data transformation and documentation, ensuring data quality.

+- **database/**: Scripts and configurations for managing PostgreSQL connections and interactions.

+- **notebooks/**: Jupyter notebooks for data exploration, feature engineering, and preliminary modeling.

+- **scripts/**: Python scripts for data preprocessing, feature extraction, and credit scoring model implementation.

+- **tests/**: Unit tests to ensure the correctness and robustness of the model and data processing logic.

+- **requirements.txt**: Lists dependencies and libraries required for the project setup.

+- **README.md**: Main documentation file with an overview of the project, installation instructions, and usage guidelines.